annashipman/annashipman.github.io/_posts/2024-07-10-strategy-for-directors-2.md

 Many of us are familiar with a SWOT analysis:  identifying the organisation's Strengths, Weaknesses, Opportunities, and Threats.
 It is often a starting point for defining strategy.

 One interesting thing this course recommended was doing the SWOT analysis last, after other models, because it is quite a blunt instrument; it can be quite simplistic.
-They recommend instead using SWOTit to pull together the outputs from the other analyses.
+They recommend instead using SWOT to pull together the outputs from the other analyses.

 ## Analyse the external and internal environment